tum-pbs/pbdl-book/intro.md

 Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints, more tightly coupled learning algorithms with _differentiable simulations_, as well as extensions such as reinforcement learning and uncertainty modeling.
+These methods have a huge potential to fundamentally change what we can achieve with simulations.

 ```{figure} resources/teaser.jpg